Fear Street: Release

 The first Fear Street book, The New Girl was published in 1989.
 Various spin-off series were written, including the Fear Street Sagas and Ghosts of Fear Street.
 As of 2003, more than 80 million Fear Street books have been sold.
 Individual books appeared in many bestseller lists, including the USA Today and Publishers Weekly bestseller list.

 After a hiatus, R. L. Stine revived the book series in October 2014.
 Stine had attempted to write a new Fear Street novel for years, but publishers were not interested.
 Some publishers thought that young adult literature has changed since Fear Street was first published, since the new world of young adult literature is dominated by dystopian worlds and paranormal elements.
 After Stine told his followers on Twitter that there were no publishers interested in reviving Fear Street, Kat Brzozowski, an editor at St. Martin's Press, contacted him.
-Initially, the publisher bought three new books, but it was later announced that six new books would be published in the series.
+Initially, the publisher bought three new books, but later expanded to six books.

-Party Games, the first book, was first published on September 30, 2014, in hardcover.
+Party Games, the first book, was first published in September 2014, in hardcover.
 The novel is Stine's first Fear Street novel since the last book in the Fear Street Nights series was published in 2005.
 The novel was followed by Don't Stay Up Late, which was published in April 2015.
-Stine stated the new books are longer, more adult and more violent, to reflect how young adult literature has changed since Fear Street was first published.
+Stine stated that the new books are longer, more adult and more violent, to reflect how young adult literature has changed since Fear Street was first published.

 Adaptations

 Television

-In March 1997, it was announced Viacom Productions had signed a development deal with Parachute Entertainment to produce a primetime TV series based on the Fear Street and Ghosts of Fear Street series of books for either the 1997-98 or 1998–99 television season to debut during Mid-season.
-Karl Schaefer was announced as creator and executive producer on the series which would focus on a family living on Fear Street who encounter quirky things in their neighborhood.
+In 1997, Viacom Productions signed a development deal with Parachute Entertainment to produce a primetime TV series based on the Fear Street and Ghosts of Fear Street series of books for either the 1997-98 or 1998–99 television season to debut during mid-season.
+Karl Schaefer was appointed as creator and executive producer on the series which would focus on a family living on Fear Street who encounter quirky things in their neighborhood.
 The series was slated to be a mixture of adapting the books as well as original material with the idea that scripts from the series could be published as books while the books would help fuel interest in the series.
 Soon after Disney-owned ABC bought a Fear Street pilot.
-In November of that year, it was announced Red Buttons had joined the cast as Grandpa and that the pilot would start production on November 10th under the direction of Ken Kwapis.
-The pilot episode for the unproduced Fear Street television series, titled Ghosts of Fear Street, aired on ABC Television on July 31, 1998.
+In November of that year, Red Buttons joined the cast as Grandpa and the pilot was slated to start production on November 10 under the direction of Ken Kwapis.
+The pilot episode for the unproduced Fear Street television series, titled Ghosts of Fear Street, aired on ABC on July 31, 1998.
 The pilot's airing held 89% of its men 18–34 lead-in but just 55% of its women 18–34 lead-in.
 The result was ABC's worst rating on record in that slot and a third-place finish for the night in homes and adults 18–49.